 Best Nursing Top

 The BOOB Classic Short Sleeve is our dream t-shirt.
 The classic design consists of a single additional panel of fabric layered over the top half of the shirt, cutting off just below the bust and creating a cute empire waist.
-We love that the simple opening style makes it easy to nurse discreetly and does not feel like you have to work through a puzzle of fabric just to feed your baby.
-While still stretchy enough to accommodate a growing bump, the thick material has a solid feel; these T's have the quality to last.
-The snug yet flattering fit works well for a wide range of sizes, and moms with an extra-large bust will appreciate the BOOB top even more for the full coverage it offers.
+We love that the lift-up opening makes it easy to nurse discreetly and does not create a fabric puzzle to work through when trying to feed your baby.
+While it is stretchy enough to accommodate a growing bump, the thick material has a solid feel; these T's have the quality to last without looking over-stretched.
+The flattering fit works well for a wide range of sizes, and moms with an extra-large bust will appreciate the BOOB top even more for the full coverage offered by the high crew neck.
 We like that the fabric is made from organic cotton and feel that the material is soft enough to avoid irritating sensitive skin.
 If you are looking for a version of this perfect tee that you can wear during the colder months, BOOB makes a long sleeve version as well.

 We struggle to find any flaws with this top.
-It's simple and versatile enough to go with anything in your wardrobe.
+It's simple and versatile enough to go with anything in your wardrobe and comfortable enough to wear while lounging at home.
 However, if you want something with a little more flair, this may not be the shirt for you.
-It only comes in solid colors and has no extra frills or fancies, but we still think it is a good staple.
+It only comes in solid colors and has no extra frills or fancies.
+However, we still think it is a perfect staple.
 Likely the most significant factor holding back most moms from filling their closets with these t-shirts is the price.
 For such a simple piece, the BOOB Short Sleeve is one of the most expensive products in our review.
 However, we feel the quality lives up to the price.
 This is the shirt our tester wanted to wear every day, and we think you will too.